 Brands & Stores I’m dedicated to boycotting…forever:

 Walmart: Not going in there even for a single Pyrex container.
 I’m not sure where I will get my Pyrex, but I’ll find a better way.
 Even my local Kroger store would be preferable.
+However, I have found some at thrift stores and I think I will just do that.

 Amazon: I have always despised Amazon, but more so as I learn about the power that they and business like them have over communities.
 Governments give tax breaks to this giant corporation- a corporation built on the backs of underpaid workers all over the world.
 It’s disgusting, and I’m using every dollar I have to vote against them every chance I get.
 If I need sewing supplies, I’ll stick to Etsy shops that sell handmade sewing supplies or vintage ones.